xuganyu96/waterloo-cryptography/co687/project/02-basis-reduction.md

 ## LLL lattice basis reduction algorithm
 At the time of this survey, the best algorithm for solving the (approximate) shortest vector problem is the LLL lattice basis reduction algorithm, attributed to Arjen Lenstra, Hendrik Lenstra, and László Lovász.
 The reduction algorithm transforms an input basis into an LLL-reduced form, where the first base vector of the reduced basis is an approximation of the shortest vector.

 **If time permits, we will discuss the algorithm itself.
-However, I found it okay to first treat the algorithm as a black box, and instead focus on the properties of the output.**
+However, I found it okay to first treat the algorithm as a black box, and instead focus on the properties of the reduced basis.**

 The definition of a reduced basis is parameterized by a real number $\frac{1}{4} < \delta \leq 1$.
 A basis $B$ is $\delta$-LLL reduced if the following conditions are satisfied: